Frequently Asked Questions

 Any woman working in the UK creative media industries is eligible to apply to become a member of WFTV (UK).
 Our members range from new entrants right through to top executives, and they work in a variety of professions spanning the entire industry, including writing, directing, producing, finance, accounting, media law, sound, cinematography, editing and more.
 If you are not based in the UK, you may be eligible to join another chapter of Women in Film and Television International (WIFTI).

-You can pay online, over the phone or by direct debit.
+You can pay online with a credit or debit card, or by direct debit.
+We also accept payment by bank transfer and cheque.
 Payments can be made in annual or quarterly instalments.

 What kinds of events do you organise, and how often?